Stablecoin: United Kingdom

-In October 2025, Andrew Bailey, governor of the Bank of England, announced that the Bank of England will publish a consultation paper on the UK’s stablecoin regulation.
+In October 2025, Andrew Bailey, governor of the Bank of England, announced that the Bank of England will publish a consultation paper on the UK's stablecoin regulation.
 The regulation is set to apply to stablecoins used for day-to-day payments and those used for settling tokenized financial transaction.
 Bailey is known to be a skeptic of stablecoin and once said stablecoins risked pulling money out of the banking system.
 The comments by Bailey drawn criticism from stablecoin issuer for constraining investment in the UK.

-China

-Stablecoins are considered illegal in Mainland China.
-The People's Bank of China, the central bank of China, also asked Chinese companies, including Ant Group and JD.com, to stop their plans to issue stablecoins in the Hong Kong Special Administrative Region in October 2025.
+Under the proposed regulation, individuals would be subject to a limit of holding £20,000 worth of stablecoins.
+In February 2026, the Financial Conduct Authority, Britain's financial regulator, announced the use of a "sandbox" programme to trial stablecoin products in controlled conditions.
+In June 2026, lawmakers in the House of Lords called for a softer regulation on stablecoins, especially regarding the cap on the stablecoin holdings of individuals and requirement on issuers to back tokens with non-interest-bearing deposits.

+United States of America